Deterministic generation of hybrid entangled states using quantum walks: Abstract

 \section{Abstract}

-Recently, hybrid entanglement (HE), which involves entangling a qubit with a coherent state, has demonstrated superior performance in various quantum information processing tasks, particularly in quantum key distribution [arXiv:2305.18906 (2023)].
-Despite its theoretical advantages, the practical generation of these states in the laboratory has been a challenge.
-In this context, we introduce a deterministic and efficient approach for generating HE states using quantum walks.
-Our method achieves a remarkable fidelity of $99.90 \%$ with just $20$ time steps in a one-dimensional split-step quantum walk.
-This represents a significant improvement over prior approaches that yielded HE states only probabilistically, often with fidelities as low as $80 \%$.
+In recent times, hybrid-entanglement (HE) between a qubit and a coherent state has demonstrated superior performance in various quantum information processing tasks, particularly in quantum key distribution.
+Despite its theoretical advantages, efficient generation of such states in the laboratory has been a challenge.
+Here, we introduce a deterministic and efficient approach for generating HE states using quantum walks.
+Our method achieves a remarkable fidelity of $99.9\%$ with just $20$ time steps in a one-dimensional split-step quantum walk.
+This represents a significant improvement over prior approaches for probabilistic generation of HE states with fidelity as low as $80\%$.
 Our scheme not only provides a robust solution to the generation of HE states but also highlights a unique advantage of quantum walks, thereby contributing to the advancement of this burgeoning field.
 Moreover, our scheme is experimentally feasible with the current technology.